AmyHilaire/otequip-info/source/posts/2015-12-09-mobileshowercommodes.html.markdown

 ROHO commode seat cushion (can be made to order), or I've cut a hole in an [<u>Equagel cushion</u>](http://otequip.info/2015/11/11/equagel-cushion.html), which worked quite well.

-**9. How will the new piece of equipment fit into the user's lifestlye?**
+**9. How will the new piece of equipment fit into the user's lifestyle?**

 _Do they travel?_ If so, a folding shower commode might be required.
 The ability to adjust the height may also be useful.
 Depending on the circumstances, the user might have an ideal mobile